lmachens/raccoon-miner/README.md

-# raccoon-miner
+# Raccoon Miner

-Crypto mining app for Overwolf appstore
+Raccoon Miner is a crypto mining app for [Overwolf](https://www.overwolf.com/), an appstore for PC games.

-# release new version

-npm run release
+The app connects miner like for different currencies to mining pools with a smart UI.